dwt/browser-automation-comparison/Readme.md

     - How difficult is it to execute tests in Docker / CI/CD Environments
     - Can tests be observed?
 Headfull-Execution, Screencasts, Screenshots, VNC?

+1. Shadow Dom
+    - Can the shadow dom be pierced?
+CSS, XPath?
+    - What about closed shadow doms?
+    - Can closed shadow doms be opened?

 ## Comparison criteria

 - how do the tools deal with shadow dom